warpdotdev/warp-cli-survey/README.md

 By filling it out, you are helping us build a better product, and we very much appreciate that.

-If you want more info, please email zach@denver.team
+If you want more info, please email zach@warp.dev

 # What personal info does it collect?
 Only what you tell us.